-But be warned: if your learn more about it you may become so interested in it that you want to know it all and will spend a significant amount of time to learn.
+But be warned: Understanding Bitcoin can be a long lasting endeavour as it’s vast and complex system requires a significant amount of time to learn.
 However that’s a good thing.
-Learning and understanding is the only way to profit from Bitcoin.
-Because the more you know, the better you can deal with it.
+Learning and understanding is the only way to make the right choices to benefit from Bitcoin.
+Because the more you know, the better you are off.

 To learn the basics, these three videos will help you get the general idea of what bitcoin is and how it works:

 Why do people value Bitcoin and why does the price go up and down?
 Learn the economics of bitcoin by listening to this podcast and truly understand why bitcoin has value: